-In the middle of the 1990s, a statistical reform was carried out and responsibility for the official statistics was decentralised.
+In the middle of the 1990s, a statistical reform was carried out and responsibility for official statistics was decentralised.
 The main purpose was to give the users more influence over the statistics.
 In a 1999 government report which evaluated the statistical reform, it was shown that the transfer of statistics from Statistics Sweden to other agencies had by and large gone smoothly, but coordination and the overall view of the statistical system needed to be strengthened.

 The evaluation report recommended that a council be established for Sweden's official statistics to improve coordination and the overall view of the statistical system.
-A Council for Official Statistics was duly established at Statistics Sweden in 2002.
+The Council for Official Statistics was duly established at Statistics Sweden in 2002.

-The Council, which is an advisory body, shall deal with matters of principle concerning the availability, quality and usefulness, as well as on issues on facilitating the response process for data providers.
-The Council shall prepare an annual report on the official statistics, compile an annual publishing plan and maintain a register of the statistical agencies and their products.
+The Council, which is an advisory body, has the task of supporting the agencies responsible for official statistics on matters of principle concerning the accessibility, quality and usefulness of the statistics, as well as on issues of facilitating data provision.
+The Council shall prepare an annual report on official statistics, compile an annual publishing plan and maintain a register of the statistical agencies and their products.
 The Council shall also work for cooperation between the statistical agencies, and develop and administer a statistics network.